In continuation of the conversation about how to make a great sound without the large studio.

 How to avoid this?
 Obviously, stop allowing them.

 First of all, let’s consider the writing of the song.
-That is the very first step and it is the most important.
+That is the very first step, and it is the most important.
 But I don’t consider it, since we make music.
-There is no rules or restrictions, so you can do all you want.
+There are no rules or restrictions, so you can do all you want.

 Every mind, even the craziest one, can be turned into a quality product.
 That’s why there is no main mistakes which can be avoided.
 Just learn the basics of harmony and melody.